 Proven transaction sourcing strategy.
-Since the inception of operations, we have sourced and reviewed more than 4,000 potential investments and have a proven process through which we have invested in excess of \$4.5 billion through December 31, 2017.
+Since the inception of operations, we have sourced and reviewed more than 3,400 potential investments and have a proven process through which we have invested in excess of \$4.1 billion through December 31, 2015.
 The Advisor identifies potential investments through its dynamic transaction origination efforts.
-The origination efforts include calling on financial institutions such as investment banks, commercial banks, specialty finance companies and private equity firms; as well as on advisory firms, trade associations and the owners and managers of middle-market companies with whom the investment professionals and investment committee members have relationships.
+The origination efforts include calling on financial institutions such as investment banks, commercial banks, specialty finance companies and private equity firms; as well as on advisory firms, trade associations and the owners and managers of middle-market companies with whom its investment professionals and investment committee members have relationships.
 We expect that our ability to leverage these relationships will continue to result in the referral of investment opportunities to us and provide us with a competitive advantage.

 Highly experienced investment team.
-Since January 2017, our investment activities have been carried out by our investment advisors led by Michael J. Zugay, Chief Executive Officer of the Company and Chairman of the Investment Committee, and Jason A. Mehring, Vice Chairman of the Investment Committee.
-The Investment Committee is comprised of Messrs.
-Zugay and Mehring, and certain senior personnel of BlackRock.
-The investment professionals, as well as members of the Investment Committee, have extensive experience in fixed income, public equity and private equity investing, and possess a broad range of transaction, financial, managerial and investment skills.
+Our investment activities are carried out by our investment advisor, BlackRock Advisors, and led by Steven F. Sterling, CEO and Chairman of the Board of the Company and Head of BlackRock's US Private Capital Group, and Michael Zugay, Head of Investments for BlackRock's US Private Capital group.
+Messrs.
+Sterling and Zugay utilize BlackRock's US Private Capital Group's investment committee.
+The investment committee is comprised of Messrs.
+Sterling and Zugay, and certain senior personnel of the Advisor.
+The Advisor's investment professionals, as well as members of the investment committee, have extensive experience in fixed income, public equity and private equity investing, and possess a broad range of transaction, financial, managerial and investment skills.

-Our executive officers and directors and the employees of BlackRock and certain of its affiliates, as well as members of the Investment Committee, serve or may serve as investment advisors, officers, directors or principals of entities or investment funds that operate in the same or a related line of business as we do and/or investment funds managed by our affiliates.
+Our executive officers and directors and the employees of the Advisor and certain of its affiliates, as well as members of its investment committee, serve or may serve as investment advisers, officers, directors or principals of entities or investment funds that operate in the same or a related line of business as we do and/or investment funds managed by our affiliates.
 We note that any affiliated investment vehicle currently formed or formed in the future and managed or to be managed in the future by the Advisor or its affiliates may have overlapping investment objectives with our own and, accordingly, may invest in asset classes similar to those targeted by us.
 As a result, the Advisor or its affiliates may face conflicts in allocating investment opportunities between us and such other entities.
-Accordingly, we may not be given the opportunity to participate in certain investments made by investment funds managed by the Advisor or its affiliates.
-However, the Advisor and its affiliates will endeavor to allocate investment opportunities in a fair and equitable manner and consistent with applicable allocation procedures.
+We may not be given the opportunity to participate in certain investments made by investment funds managed by the Advisor or its affiliates.
+The Advisor and its affiliates will endeavor to allocate investment opportunities in a fair and equitable manner and consistent with applicable allocation procedures.
 In any such case, if the Advisor forms other affiliates in the future, we may co-invest on a concurrent basis with such other affiliates, subject to compliance with applicable regulations and regulatory guidance, as well as applicable allocation procedures.
-While our ability to enter into transactions with our affiliates is restricted under the 1940 Act, we have received an exemptive order from the SEC permitting certain affiliated investments subject to certain conditions.
-As a result, the Advisor may face conflicts of interests and investments made pursuant to the exemptive order conditions could in certain circumstances adversely affect the price paid or received by us or the availability or size of the position purchased or sold by us.
+In certain circumstances, negotiated co-investments may be made only if we receive an order from the SEC permitting us to do so.
+BlackRock does not currently advise us.
+A subsidiary of BlackRock provides certain administrative services to us as of and for the year ended December 31, 2015.